Andrejkf/solution_advanced_lane_finding/report_template.md

 5.1.1.
 Function drawcurvedline() was defined. (cell 62 Jupyter notebook).
 Used to estimate curvature radius for lanes.

-A conversion from pizxel units  to meters is done. then an estimation is done using numpy.polyfit().
+A conversion *from pixel units  to meters* is done. then an estimation is done using numpy.polyfit().

 To ilustrate process, code is shown below:
 ```